backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/RDS Read Replica & Multi AZ.md

 > When you modify the database engine for your DB instance in a Multi-AZ deployment, then Amazon RDS upgrades **both the primary and secondary DB instances at the same time**.
 In this case, the database engine for the entire Multi-AZ deployment is shut down during the upgrade.
 > There is **some down time**.

-- We can easily *configure a RDS database to be multi AZ* by enabling it in settings.
-This will *not cause any downtime*.
+- We **can easily configure a RDS database to be multi AZ by enabling it in settings**.
+	- This will *not cause any downtime*.
 - What happens when you **convert a single AZ database to multi AZ**?
 	- AWS automatically takes a *snapshot of our DB*,
 	- Creates a *new DB from the snapshot*